gharrison-clarkcounty/dashboard_dev/README.md

 # dashboard
-GISMO Dashboard for metrics, analytics and job status
+GISMO Dashboard for metrics, analytics and job status.

 Fixed relative paths to javascript.